romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What feature provides a safe space for code maintainers to discuss how to best address errors and vulnerabilities found in the codebase?
+Q: What feature provides a safe space for code maintainers to discuss how to best address errors and vulnerabilities found in the codebase?
 <details><summary>Show the answer</summary><p>

 - **Security advisories**